Skip to main content

 Adding new statuses

-1. Go to the appropriate status group
+• Go to the relevant status group via Workspace settings > Track Statuses.

-2. Click the plus icon
+• Click the plus icon next to the group.

 Why use Track Statuses?

-Track statuses are useful for:
+Track Statuses are useful for:

 Did this answer your question?